Essential Tips for Thriving in Sustainable Gardening

 No-Till Gardening Techniques

 Traditional tilling disrupts soil structure and kills beneficial organisms.
-No-till gardening preserves soil’s natural ecosystem, reducing workload.
+No-till gardening preserves the soil’s natural ecosystem and reduces your workload.
 Simply add layers of compost and mulch on top of your existing soil each season.

-This method helps reduce carbon footprint—undisturbed soil stores more carbon and prevents it from entering the atmosphere.
+This method helps reduce carbon footprint, as undisturbed soil stores more carbon and keeps it out of the atmosphere.

 Water Conservation Gardening Strategies